rackerlabs/docs-developer-blog/_posts/2018-11-12-load-testing-oracle-databases.md

 #### Create a test plan:

-Use the following steps to create a test plan:
+Use the following stitems to create a test plan:

--	Include at least two different phases for the test, a baseline and a post upgrade phase.
+-	Include at least two different phases for the test, a baseline and a post-upgrade phase.
 -	The baseline test is used to measure the current environment and validate it against the actual production environment.
 The post-upgrade test evaluates the environment after the upgrade is made.
--	By using the baseline and the post-upgrade tests, you can analysis the impact of the upgrade.
+-	By using the baseline and the post-upgrade tests, you can analyze the impact of the upgrade.
 -	Identify load test procedures, including how to start the load test and how to evaluate test progress for each test.